Hyland Pass Trail begins where

 going to be one spectacular hike.

-To get to Hyland Pass trail, you need to either hike Silver King Basin
+To get to Hyland Pass Trail, either hike Silver King Basin

 which we did not do, so no idea about the conditions.
 We did see a hiker